-The Plans and the other plans managed by the State's Board of Pension Trustees (the "Pension Board"), but not funded by the State, are referred to herein as the "Fund".
+The State Employees' Plan and the other plans managed by the State's Board of Pension Trustees (the "Pension Board") and funded by the State are referred to herein as the "Plans".
+The Plans, together with certain other plans which are managed by the Pension Board, but not funded by the State, are referred to herein as the "Fund".